Temporary Food Events

 Questions regarding where the event will be held:

-If you are not sure if your event is within the city limits, please click here and enter the address of your event to verify its location.
+If you are not sure if your event is within the city limits, please click here and enter the address of your event to verify whether your event is being held inside or outside the Springfield city limits to ensure you get the correct permit.

 As the Coordinator of this Temporary Event, it will be your responsibility to fill out and submit your coordinator’s application to our office at least 14 calendar days prior to the event.
 Furthermore, you will need to ensure that all the food vendors have been given a copy of our Temporary Food Vendor Application and have submitted it to our office along with the applicable permit fee at least 10 calendar days prior to the event or it will be denied.